skrub-data/skrub/CONTRIBUTING.rst

 If the enhancement is refused
 '''''''''''''''''''''''''''''

-There are specific incentives behind dirty_cat.
+There are specific incentives behind skrub.
 While most enhancement ideas are good, they don’t always fit in the context of the library.

-If you’d like to implement your idea regardless, we’d be very glad if you create a new package that builds on top of dirty_cat!
+If you’d like to implement your idea regardless, we’d be very glad if you create a new package that builds on top of skrub!
 In some cases, we might even feature it on the official repository!

 Writing your first Pull Request